UmakanthOS/Manual_Migration/option1.md

         - User can view the log files as a root user.

 - **Scale Set Template**:
-    -   This template will create a  Virtual Machine Scale Set (VMSS) with the VM instance.
-[Click here](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview)
+    -   This template will create a  [Virtual Machine Scale Set.](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview)
     - A virtual machine scale set allows you to deploy and manage a set of auto-scaling virtual machines.
 You can scale the number of VMs in the scale set manually or define rules to auto scale based on resource usage like CPU, memory demand, or network traffic.
-    - Autoscaling of VM Instances depends on the CPU utilization.
-[Click here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/autoscale-overview)
+    - Autoscaling of VM Instances depends on [CPU utilization.](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/autoscale-overview)
     - While scaling up an instance a VM is deployed and a shell script is executed to install the Moodle prerequisites and setting up cron jobs.
     - VM instances have Private IP.
-    - For connecting to VM’s on Scale Set with private IP, follow the steps written in the [document](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md).
+    - For connecting to VMs on Scale Set with private IP, follow the steps written in the [document](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md).

 </details>

--   ### Manual Moodle migration follow the below steps
+### Manual migration of Moodle after Azure infrastructure deployment
     -   After completion of deployment go to the resource group.
     -   Update the Moodle folders and configuration in both the controller virtual machine and virtual machine scale set instance.
     -   **Virtual Machine**
     - Login into this controller machine using any of the free open-source terminal emulator or serial console tools
-        - Copy the public IP of controller VM and paste as host name
+        - Copy the public IP of controller VM to use as the hostname
-        - Expand SSH in navigation panel and click on Auth and browse the same SSH key file given while deployment.
+        - Expand SSH in navigation panel and click on Auth and browse the same SSH key file given while deploying the Azure infrastructure using the ARM template
         - Click on Open and it will prompt to give the username.
 Give it as azureadmin as it is hard coded in template
         ![puttyloginpage](images/puttyloginpage.PNG)
         ![puttykey](images/puttykeybrowse.PNG)